angeezzi/Morsecode2/README.md

    - Click "Connect" to establish communication

 4. **Start communicating**
+   - **Toggle between modes** using the buttons at the top
    - **General Dashboard**: Send commands, monitor sensors, view real-time data
    - **Morse Code System**: Use buttons to input Morse code, see real-time translation

 ### Option 2: Static Hosting (Demo Only)
-- For GitHub Pages or static hosting, use `static-demo.html` as your index
+- For GitHub Pages or static hosting, use `arduino-unified.html` as your main page
 - This provides a demonstration interface but requires local server for Arduino communication
-- Direct file access: `arduino-dashboard.html` and `morse-dashboard.html`
+- Alternative: Use `static-demo.html` for a simple demo page

 ## 📁 Project Structure